Home

 3. Part 1 of the Fraction Hero video is presented.
 The pizza eating contest with Pizza Pirate leaves us with a question to answer: How can Fraction Hero's 5 slices be greater than Pizza Pirate's 6 slices?

-4. Students use hands on tiles to model possible configurations for how the large pizzas were sliced.
+4. Students model possible configurations for how the large pizzas were sliced.

 5. Students create number lines to envision the slices consumed as part of the whole pie.